kvncnls/kvncnls/README.md

 ## 📋 Here are a few facts about me:
-- 💻 I’m currently working on some freelance projects
+- 💻 Working full time as a freelance developer & designer.
-- 🌱 I’m currently learning Nextjs & Redux
+- 🌱 I’m currently learning NOTHING.
+I'm so busy with work, I don't have free time to learn anything outside of the job. 🤣
 - 👯 I’m looking to collaborate on freelance work and Web3-related projects
 - 💼 I'm open to part-time & full-time frontend web developer roles/freelance projects
-- ✉️ I'm very active on Twitter.
-I post about web development and design (with the occasional tech meme 😂).
-I love Svelte.

-Come give me a follow!:
+Give me a follow!:

 ![Twitter Follow](https://img.shields.io/twitter/follow/kvncnls?style=social)